meidanis-lab/rank-indel/README.md

-conda install -c conda-forge jupyterlab conda install -c bioconda r-phangorn conda install -c bioconda ncbi-genome-download conda install -c r r-irkernel
+conda install -c conda-forge jupyterlab conda install -c bioconda r-phangorn conda install -c bioconda ncbi-genome-download conda install -c bioconda bioconductor-ggtree conda install -c r r-irkernel
 ```
+Also install the `Quartet` package by typing `install.packages('Quartet')` from within R.
+(Note that the `quartet` package available in Conda is not the same.)

 ## Generating the results
 To generate the results for the Rank distances, run the following: